mrudat/Factorio-OR-Nodes/README.md

 # Allowed inputs

-When supplying a list of things (items, recipes, technologies), you may supply the things in a number of different formats:
+When supplying a list of things (items, recipes, technologies), you may supply the things in several different formats:

 * the name of the thing as a string
 * for items (or fluids) only, you can supply a table to allow specifying fluids or items.